ThisJustZack/Display/README.md

 # Display

-**There are currently build issues that did not appear throughout two months of extensive testing**

 **There is no documentation currently due to Luau types not being written**

 **There are some features that are either implemented incorrectly, not implemented completely, or not implemented at all**